Ab initio predictions link the neutron skin of ${}^{208}$Pb to nuclear forces

-{ Heavy atomic nuclei have an excess of neutrons over protons.
-This leads to the formation of a neutron skin whose thickness, ${R_\mathrm{skin}}$, is sensitive to details of the nuclear force--- linking atomic nuclei to properties of neutron stars, thereby relating objects that differ in size by 18 orders of magnitude~\cite{brown2000,horowitz2001}. \Pb{} is of particular interest here because it exhibits a simple structure and is accessible to experiment.
-However, computing such a heavy nucleus has been out of reach for \textit{ab initio} theory.
-By combining advances in quantum many-body methods, statistical tools, and emulator technology, we make quantitative predictions for the properties of \Pb{} starting from nuclear forces that are consistent with symmetries of low-energy quantum chromodynamics.
-We explore ${10^9}$ different nuclear-force parameterisations via history matching, confront them with data in select light nuclei, and arrive at an importance-weighted ensemble of interactions.
-We accurately reproduce bulk properties of \Pb{} and find $\rskinPb = 0.14-0.20$~fm which is smaller than a recent extraction from parity-violating electron scattering~\cite{adhikari2021} but in agreement with other experimental probes.
-The allowable range of $\rskinPb$ is significantly constrained by nucleon-nucleon scattering data, ruling out very thick skins.
-This work demonstrates that nuclear forces constrained to light systems extrapolate reliably to even the heaviest nuclei, and that we can make quantitative predictions across the nuclear landscape. }
+{\bf Heavy atomic nuclei have an excess of neutrons over protons, which leads to the formation of a neutron skin whose thickness is sensitive to details of the nuclear force.
+This links atomic nuclei to properties of neutron stars, thereby relating objects that differ in size by orders of magnitude.
+The nucleus \Pbbold{} is of particular interest because it exhibits a simple structure and is experimentally accessible.
+However, computing such a heavy nucleus has been out of reach for \textit{\bfseries ab initio} theory.
+By combining advances in quantum many-body methods, statistical tools, and emulator technology, we make quantitative predictions for the properties of \Pbbold{} starting from nuclear forces that are consistent with symmetries of low-energy quantum chromodynamics.
+We explore $\boldsymbol{10^9}$ different nuclear-force parameterisations via history matching, confront them with data in select light nuclei, and arrive at an importance-weighted ensemble of interactions.
+We accurately reproduce bulk properties of \Pbbold{} and determine the neutron skin thickness, which is smaller and more precise than a recent extraction from parity-violating electron scattering but in agreement with other experimental probes.
+This work demonstrates how realistic two- and three-nucleon forces act in a heavy nucleus and allows us to make quantitative predictions across the nuclear landscape. }